Datebook – Events Calendar

 Saturday 4/27

 • The Town of Westerlo Volunteer Fire Company will hold a pancake breakfast at Woodman’s Hall, 980 County Route 401 in Westerlo on Saturday, April 27 from 8-11 AM.
-The menu includes pancakes, scrambled eggs, sausage, bacon, sausage gravy and biscuits, juice, milk and coffee.
+The menu includes pancakes, scrambled eggs, bacon, sausage patties, sausage gravy and biscuits, fruit cups, toast, home fries, juice, milk and coffee.
 Donations accepted.

 • A benefit concert for the Westerlo Reformed Church will take place at the church, 564 Route 143 in Westerlo on Saturday, April 27 at 2 PM.
 Performers include The Squeeze Play Accordion Band, violinist/violist Michelle Cenci, soloist Theresa Bey, and pianist/organist Wally Jones.
 Refreshments will be served after the concert.
 Free will offering.